Power & Reality Journal – Issue 7

 [9.10] Brave New World by Aldous Huxley, edited by David Bradshaw, Flamingo, 1994, London.
 Originally published: 1932.
 Introduction by David Bradshaw of Worcestor College, Oxford.

-Some information about the edition: Commentary on Brave New World by Aldous Huxley β Part 1, at http://canadianliberty.com/?p=16733.
+Some information about the edition: Commentary on Brave New World by Aldous Huxley – Part 1, at https://canadianliberty.com/?p=16733.

-Regarding soma, see Commentary on Brave New World by Aldous Huxley β Part 9, http://canadianliberty.com/?p=17140.
+Regarding soma, see Commentary on Brave New World by Aldous Huxley – Part 9, https://canadianliberty.com/?p=17140.

-Regarding soma in the religious ritual, see Commentary on Brave New World by Aldous Huxley β Part 10, http://canadianliberty.com/?p=17149.
+Regarding soma in the religious ritual, see Commentary on Brave New World by Aldous Huxley – Part 10, https://canadianliberty.com/?p=17149.

-For more on the novelβs religious ritual, also see Part 6 of this series: Policy Themes of Brave New World β One World Religion, Annihilating the Individual Identity: http://powerandreality.com/power-reality-journal-issue-6/#Part6
+For more on the novel’s religious ritual, also see Part 6 of this series: Policy Themes of Brave New World – One World Religion, Annihilating the Individual Identity: https://canadianliberty.com/power-reality-journal-issue-6/#Part6

 [9.11] https://www.biblegateway.com/passage/?search=Matthew+7%3A16-20&version=KJV, King James Version (KJV).